microsoft/Azure-Analytics-and-AI-Engagement/retail/Readme-shell.md

 22. **Expand** Data source credentials.

-23. **Click** Edit credentials in fornt of AzureDataExplorer and a dialogue box will pop up.
+23. **Click** Edit credentials in front of AzureDataExplorer and a dialogue box will pop up.

 	![Data Source Creds.](media/power-bi-report-04.png)

-24. Keeping the "Authentication method" as "OAuth2", **select** "Privacy level setting for this data source" from the three dropdown values and **click** on Sign in.
+24. Keeping the "Authentication method" as "OAuth2" and **click** on Sign in.

 	![Validate Creds.](media/power-bi-report-05.png)